-You’re doing many thing, but where is the free time to contemplate what your studying.
-When do you have time to breathe?
+You’re doing many things, but where is the free time to contemplate what you’re studying.

 The principle of multum non multa in scholé speaks of a need to slow down and thoughtfully consider where we put our time.

 But to have the best life has to offer, you must say no. Say no to the busyness of living a life of multa.
-Say no so that you can say yes to a life of multum.

 A Life of Multum

-A life of multum is not one where you become hermits in a cave.
-Instead it’s a life where you carefully contemplate where your family’s resources of time, energy, and finances are best invested.
+Instead, it’s a life where you carefully contemplate where your family’s resources of time, energy, and finances are best invested.

 You carefully choose from the plethora of subjects which ones are best for your children to study this year.

-What about Latin?
 While many classical homeschooling families choose to study Latin for many good reasons, there are a few who choose to study Greek for the simple reason that it’s a better choice for their family.

 Subjects that make you and your children think about the world in a different way.
-Subjects that expand your minds, introduce you to beauty, and make you better people.
+Subjects that expand your minds.
+Subjects that introduce you to beauty and make you better people.

-Choose curricula that encourages you to take your time, dive deep into your studies, and develop a livelong fascination with the subject.
+Choose curricula that encourage you to take your time, dive deep into your studies, and develop a lifelong fascination with the subject.

-Carefully choose where you put your families time and energy because there’s always another wonderful opportunity coming around the corner.
+Carefully choose where you put your family’s time and energy because there’s always another wonderful opportunity coming around the corner.

-There’s such a thing as too many activities, especially if the activities take away from your time to contemplate the world, crawl after the ants to find the ant hill, or study a slug eating a leaf.
+There’s such a thing as too many activities, especially if the activities take away from your time to contemplate the world, crawl after the ants to find the anthill, or study a slug eating a leaf.

-A life of multum isn’t one of non-stop studies.
-Instead it’s life that’s rich with opportunities and well-thought out choices.
+Instead, it’s a life that’s rich with opportunities and well-thought-out choices.
 One that allows a child to dive headlong into a passion, or slowly exposes another to the wonders of the world.

 There’s no prize for the first child to the finish line of graduation because there is no finish line.
-We and our children are merely exploring an unknown land of wonder and awe.
+You’re simply starting your children on a long and beautiful journey called life.